-Store the entry screen door's top screen for travel by pulling down in the center and unlatching the two hooks at the bottom.
+Store the entry screen door's top screen for travel (if equipped) by pulling down in the center and unlatching the two hooks at the bottom or the single snap.
 Allow the screen to retract gently while continuing to hold the bottom of the screen.
 When not traveling, pull the screen down in the center, and latch the screen using the hooks or snap at the bottom.